tyfa7215/3308_projectFiles/README.md

 More info on cloud vision.
 I didn’t follow the instructions provided but if the above doesn’t work try what they say.

 Usage For Everyone:
 Use google_api_key.json file in the google doc file as the credentials for the application, look at code implementation.
+Put this file in the root of the project (in the same directory as the python file).
 VERY IMPORTANT: Do not push this JSON file to the repository or put publicly online.
 For Postgres refer to the javascript file or the python for username and password.